unahouExosite/docs/murano/get-started/solutions/exampleapp/README.md

 From the side menu, choose the “Solutions” option: ![Solutions Nav](assets/solutions_menu.png)

-To start with a simple example application, click the orange “+New Solution” button in the upper right corner of the Solutions page:
+To start with a simple example application, click the orange “+New Solution” button in the upper right corner of the Solutions page.

+Note: You may have to delete your previous solution if you are on a free account.

 ![New Solution](assets/new_solution.png)

 You will then see the “Add Solution” pop-up, where you can name and define your Solution.
 Populate the Solution Name with a name that can be used in a url.
 This name can contain lower-case letters and “-”.
 An example: